foxis/ImageStitchingDemo/README.md

 stitch.py [test] <first_image_path> <second_image_path> ...
 	The resulting image will be saved to <first_image_path>_<second_image_path>.png image into current directory If the first argument is test, then the images will be displayed.
+	It is possible to provide multiple pairs of images which will be stitched in parallel(depends on the cpu core count)

 ==Method of operation==
 Assumptions: